SunCCNY/NAIRR-SMLM/README.md

 # Datasets
 ## Type of datasets
-In each case, there are three datasets for AI training, validating and testing, respectively.
+In each case, there are four datasets for AI training, validating, testing, and banchmarking, respectively.

 ## Components
 Each dataset consists of two components: